 - EngineID is a string.

 - UserName is a string.

 - SecName is a string.

 - Clone is zeroDotZero or a list of integers.

-- AuthP is a usmNoAuthProtocol, usmHMACMD5AuthProtocol, usmHMACSHAAuthProtocol, usmHMAC128SHA224AuthProtocol, usmHMAC192SH256AuthProtocol, usmHMAC256SHA384AuthProtocol or usmHMAC384SHA512AuthProtocol.
+- AuthP is a usmNoAuthProtocol, usmHMACMD5AuthProtocol, or usmHMACSHAAuthProtocol.

 - AuthKeyC is a string.

 - OwnAuthKeyC is a string.

 - PrivP is a usmNoPrivProtocol, usmDESPrivProtocol or usmAesCfb128Protocol.

 - PrivKeyC is a string.

 - OwnPrivKeyC is a string.

 - Public is a string.

 - AuthKey is a list (of integer).
 This is the User's secret localized authentication key.
 It is not visible in the MIB.
-The length (number of octets) of this key needs to be:

-- 16 if usmHMACMD5AuthProtocol.

-- 20 if usmHMACSHAAuthProtocol.

-- 28 if usmHMAC128SHA224AuthProtocol.

-- 32 if usmHMAC192SHA256AuthProtocol.

-- 48 if usmHMAC256SHA384AuthProtocol.

-- 64 if usmHMAC384SHA512AuthProtocol.

-- PrivKey is a list (of integer).
+The length of this key needs to be 16 if usmHMACMD5AuthProtocol is used, and 20 if usmHMACSHAAuthProtocol is used. - PrivKey is a list (of integer).
 This is the User's secret localized encryption key.
 It is not visible in the MIB.
 The length of this key needs to be 16 if usmDESPrivProtocol or usmAesCfb128Protocol is used.